-Account takeover is a form of identity theft where a fraudster illegally gets access to a victim’s bank or online e-commerce account using bots.
+Account Takeover (ATO) is a form of identity theft where a fraudster illegally uses bots to get access to a victim’s bank, e-commerce site, or other types of accounts.
 A successful account takeover attack leads to fraudulent transactions and unauthorized shopping from the victim’s compromised account

 There can be several intentions behind account takeovers.
 However, in most cases, the reason is related to monetary gain.
-The direct cost of account takeover is evident, which includes fraudulent transactions, transfer of funds from a bank account, and illegally obtain goods via a compromised e-commerce account.
-However, direct costs are not the last thing you as the owner of an online business must be wary of.
-Account takeover attacks, unfortunately, contribute to reputation damage.
-Regardless of how an account takeover attack was perpetrated, a duped customer would hesitate to trust your business again.
-Account takeover attacks undermine customer confidence in your business.
+The direct cost of account takeover is evident, which includes fraudulent transactions, transfer of funds from a bank account, and purchase of goods via a compromised e-commerce account.
+However, direct costs are not the last thing online businesses must be wary of.
+Account takeover attacks cause major damage to a brand’s reputation, undermining customer confidence and trust.

-Many approaches are used by online businesses to eliminate bot traffic and avert account takeover attempts.
-The list includes time-worn practices such as limiting login attempts, a robust authentication process, IP blacklisting, configuring rules in WAF, and CAPTCHAs.
+Many approaches are used by online businesses to eliminate bot traffic and prevent account takeover attempts.
+The list includes time-worn practices such as limiting login attempts, a robust authentication process, IP blacklisting, configuring rules in a WAF, and CAPTCHAs.
 However, in recent years, dedicated bot detection and mitigation solutions have emerged as off-the-shelf tools to eliminate account takeover attempts.
 These bot management solutions save businesses millions of dollars while protecting them from automated threats.
-ShieldSquare’s bot mitigation solution uses a non-intrusive API-based approach to mitigate bad bots that try to take over accounts.
+ShieldSquare’s bot mitigation solution uses a non-intrusive API-based approach to mitigate bad bots such as AuthBot that try to take over accounts.